Kenneth K.T. Yen Humanities Building

 The Pennington School | Pennington, New Jersey

-The high level of spatial efficiency not only helped reduce the building’s scale, it also led to a more sustainable building which achieved LEED Gold Certification.
+The high level of spatial efficiency not only helped reduce the building’s scale but it led to increased sustainability and a coveted LEED Gold Certification designation.

 LEED Gold Certified